william-warren/django-dog-store/README.md

 If it is not in stock, an error message (`"<product name> is out of stock"`) should be shown to the user and they should be redirected to this dog product's detail page.

+You can run the following line to only test this view:

+    python3 manage.py test app.tests.TestDogProductPurchase

 ### `purchase_detail`

 This view should render the `Purchase` identified by the path param using the `purchase_detail.html` template and the context key `purchase`.

+You can run the following line to only test this view:

+    python3 manage.py test app.tests.TestPurchaseDetail

 ### `new_dog_tag`